julian-klode/lingolang/docs/permissions.md

         =& ctb(a, b) \textbf{ interface } \{ ctb(A_0, base(A_0)) \} \\
         =& ctb(a \textbf{ interface } \{ A_0 \}, b) & \text{by definition}
     \end{align*}
-1. While the strict case of pointers is trivial and can be proven like channels, the normal case is more complicated:
+1. Pointers are more complicated:

     Let $ctb(a * A, b) = a' * ctb(A, t_2)$ with $a' = ctb(a,b)$ and a $t_2$ according to the definition.
 And  $ctb(ctb(a * A, b), b) = ctb(a' * ctb(A, t_2), b) = a'' * ctb(A, t_2')$.
 We have to show that $a' = a''$ and $t_2 = t_2'$.